 - Make for Data Scientists and Introducing Drake, a kind of ‘make for data’ (getting a bit techie but useful for thinking about ways to manage different versions of your datasets as you clean and refine)

-Data visualisation for scholarly research
+On data visualisation for scholarly research

 - Modeling Networks and Scholarship with ORBIS, Elijah Meeks and Karl Grossner, Journal of Digital Humanities